As auto locksmiths, we want to emphasise that car security is as important as ever, and should never be taken lightly.

 There are many things car owners can do:

-- Keeping your car keys out of sight in your home
+- Keeping car keys out of sight in their homes

 Transponder vs non-transponder car keys

 Thanks to technology, securing your vehicle has never been more effective, and it’s all thanks to car key transponders.

 Invented in 1985, transponder keys have become standard in virtually all cars made since 2000.

 Essentially, a transponder is a tiny chip located in your car keys, usually inside the head of the key.

 This chip communicates with your car’s on-board computer using RFID (Radio Frequency Identification) technology –the same tech that powers ‘tap-and-go’ services like payWave and Myki.

 This chip emits a unique signal.
 If it doesn’t match the signal coded into your car’s on-board computer, your car won’t start, providing you with an extra

 layer of security – something that old car keys can’t offer.